Food And Drink

 Palmers Brewery, on the left as you drive from West Bay into Bridport, has a shop, Palmers Wine Store, selling wine and their bottled ale.

 When you are in Dorset try a Dorset Knob, a dry biscuit usually eaten with cheese.
 Moores Biscuits make them, a company based in Bridport and established over 130 years ago.
 Their Craft Bakery Shop in Morcombelake also has an art gallery.
 Did you know there is an Dorset Knob Throwing Festival?
-It’s having a year off in 2018 (like that other south-west festival, Glastonbury!) but will be back in 2019.
+Unfortunately it’s been cancelled for 2020 but organisers say it will return for 2021, see link.

 Palmers Brewery run a two hour tour and tasting.
 For details and to pre-book please see here.